 Executive management is comprised of the Director, Chief Operating Officer and two Assistant Directors.
 They collectively provide strategic and operational leadership to the National Museum.

-Acting Director, Dr Mathew Trinca
+Director, Dr Mathew Trinca

 The Director of the National Museum of Australia is appointed under Section 23 of the National Museum of Australia Act 1980.

 Prior to joining the National Museum as Chief Operating Officer in December 2010 Graham had the opportunity to contribute to the Royal Australian Mint for a four-year period, firstly as Deputy Chief Executive Officer and then Acting Chief Executive Officer.
 He was influential in leading the Mint through major transformational change in both visitor facilities and work processes.

 Graham's public service career has spanned over 30 years with experience in the provision of both policy and corporate advice in executive and senior management positions.
 In particular, Graham has worked in the Department of Treasury, Prime Minister and Cabinet and the Office of the Assistant Treasurer.

 He has been and remains active in a range of Canberra based community organisations and sits on a number of ACT Government Advisory Boards.

 Fax: +61 2 8362 9626